Survivor Series: WarGames (2022): Background

-The event was held at the TD Garden in Boston, Massachusetts.
+The 36th annual Survivor Series, and first to be based around the WarGames match, was the second time for the event to be held at the TD Garden in Boston, Massachusetts, after 2008 and 2013, and the fourth Survivor Series overall to be held in Boston, including 1993.

-Survivor Series is an annual professional wrestling event produced every November by WWE since 1987.
-The second longest running pay-per-view (PPV) event in history (behind WWE's WrestleMania), it is one of the promotion's five biggest events of the year, along with WrestleMania, SummerSlam, Royal Rumble, and Money in the Bank, referred to as the "Big Five".
+Survivor Series is an annual professional wrestling event, produced every November by WWE since 1987, generally held around Thanksgiving in the United States.
+It was originally broadcast exclusively via pay-per-view (PPV) before it also became available via livestreaming in 2014.
+In what has become the second longest-running PPV event in history (behind WWE's WrestleMania), it is one of the promotion's original four PPVs, along with WrestleMania, SummerSlam, and Royal Rumble, referred to as the "Big Four", and is considered one of the "Big Five" with the elevation of Money in the Bank in 2021.
 Announced on October 25, 2021, the 36th Survivor Series was scheduled to occur on Saturday, November 26, 2022, at the TD Garden in Boston, Massachusetts, marking the first Survivor Series to be held on a Saturday.
-In addition to airing on traditional pay-per-view, it was available to livestream on Peacock in the United States and the WWE Network in international markets.
+This was the first Survivor Series to be branded as a "premium live event", a term the company introduced on January 1 to refer to its events that are available on PPV and via livestreaming, which at the time was Peacock in the United States and the WWE Network in international markets.
 This was also the first WWE pay-per-view event to livestream on Disney+ in the Philippines after it was announced that The Walt Disney Company and WWE inked a deal to make Disney+ as its exclusive home for WWE Network in the Philippines on October 21.
 Tickets went on sale on August 26, 2022, with premium hospitality packages also available.